roman/navorski.el/README.md

 Another way to create a persistent-terminal without a `defterminal` profile is via the function `nav/persistent-term`.
-It's important to note that the `:program-args` paramenter will not work when using persistent terminals, this is a limitation of the GNU Screen program.
+It's important to note that the `:program-args` parameter will not work when using persistent terminals, this is a limitation of the GNU Screen program.
 You can however trick this by creating a custom bash script with all the arguments you need and call that script from navorski